FraGit2023/multi_UGV_autonomous_exploration/README.md

 .
 ├── docker_ws/       # Docker workspace for building the development container ├── ros_ws/          # Main ROS 2 workspace containing all custom and third-party packages
-├── docs/            # Documentaton file of the project ├── chown_me.sh      # Script to fix ownership of files created as root inside the container ├── run.sh           # Script to run the Docker container with correct volumes and permissions └── exec.sh          # Script to open a shell into a running container
+├── chown_me.sh      # Script to fix ownership of files created as root inside the container ├── run.sh           # Script to run the Docker container with correct volumes and permissions └── exec.sh          # Script to open a shell into a running container